-From the author of We Are the Ants and The Five Stages of Andrew Brawley comes the heartbreaking story of a boy who believes the universe is slowly shrinking as things he remembers are being erased from others’ memories.
+From the author of We Are the Ants comes “another winner” (Booklist, starred review) about a boy who believes the universe is slowly shrinking as the things he remembers are being erased from others’ memories.

 Tommy and Ozzie have been best friends since the second grade, and boyfriends since eighth.
 They spent countless days dreaming of escaping their small town—and then Tommy vanished.